mblayman/mattlayman.com/content/django-riffs/2022-02-06-setting-sites.md

 in that set
 is an environment variable.

-If you're starting Django from a terminal, you can view the environment variables that Django will receive from the operating system by running the `env` command on macOS or Linux, or the `set` command on Windows.

-We can add our own environment variables to the environment with the `export` command on macOS or Linux, or the `set` command on Windows.
-Environment variables are typically named in all capital letters.

 ```bash
 $ export HELLO=world
 ```

-Now that we have a base understanding of environment variables, let's return to the `DJANGO_SETTINGS_MODULE` variable.
-The variable's value should be the location of a Python module containing any settings that a developer wants to change from Django's default values.

 If you create a Django project with `startproject`